pico2/Arianrhod/Source/sources/cpython/Doc/library/importlib.rst

             :func:`importlib.util.module_for_loader` decorator can handle the
             details for :attr:`__package__`.

+        When :meth:`exec_module` is available then backwards-compatible
+        functionality is provided.

         .. versionchanged:: 3.4
            Raise :exc:`ImportError` when called instead of
            :exc:`NotImplementedError`.
+Functionality provided when
+           :meth:`exec_module` is available.

+        .. deprecated:: 3.4
+           The recommended API for loading a module is :meth:`exec_module` (and optionally :meth:`create_module`).
+Loaders should implement
+           it instead of load_module().
+The import machinery takes care of all the other responsibilities of load_module() when exec_module() is implemented.

     .. method:: module_repr(module)

-        An optional method which when implemented calculates and returns the given module's repr, as a string.
+        A legacy method which when implemented calculates and returns the given module's repr, as a string.
 The module type's default repr() will use the result of this method as appropriate.